 LNG transfer: The FSRU is built to strict international standards and fitted with numerous emergency disconnection and stop valve systems, which monitor the transfer process and enable a quick disconnection and isolation of any area of operation if a problem arises.

 FIRE: In its liquid state, LNG is not flammable and if spilled will quickly evaporate.
 Unlike LNG, natural gas can ignite when converted back to its gaseous state if a combination of factors occur: the gas is unable to escape; there is the right amount of oxygen present in the vicinity ( not too much and not too little); and a source of ignition is present.

 The storage and transfer of gas will be carefully managed at all times to minimise any risk.
-As part of the EIS process, thorough hazard and risk assessments have been undertaken and will be reviewed by various government agencies.
+As part of the EIS process, thorough hazard and risk assessments have been undertaken and were reviewed by various government agencies.

 The Project will have safety systems in place including fire detection and firefighting systems in line with AS 3846-2005 The handling and transport of dangerous cargoes in port areas.
 A range of firefighting and protection systems will be installed on board the FSRU including gas detection, emergency shutdown and isolation mechanisms, and firewater and suppression systems.
 The wharf area will also host gas detection and firefighting systems.